n42n/n3n/doc/Authentication.md

 the management API as outlined above.

-With a view to the detailed explanations below, your supernode(s) should have a non-default federation name given by the `-F <federation name>` command line parameter, e.g. `-F secretFed`.
-Alternatively, it can be passed through the environment variable `N2N_FEDERATION`.
+With a view to the detailed explanations below, your supernode(s) should have a non-default federation name given by the `supernode.federation` config option.
 It is used to derive a private key at the supernode side and is only to be shared among supernodes.

 #### Edge